-Creating high-quality datasets is essential to successful artificial intelligence (AI) and machine learning (ML) projects.
-Industry analysts estimate that AI project teams devote about 80 percent of their time to data.
-However, this statistic is somewhat misleading.
+High-quality annotated data is essential to build successful AI and machine learning (ML) models.
+While industry analysts estimate AI project teams spend about 80% of their time on data-related tasks, this statistic is somewhat misleading.
 That time doesn’t necessarily reflect the importance that AI teams place on data quality.
-Rather, much of that time is spent on inefficient processes, rework, and training datasets that don’t teach a model to provide desirable outputs, even over multiple iterations.
+Instead, much of that time is often spent on inefficient processes, costly rework, and the frustrating reality of training datasets that — even after multiple iterations — fail to deliver the desired model outputs.
+Having a lot of data isn’t enough.
+To truly unlock the potential of AI, you need high-quality, accurately annotated data at scale.

 Why is a data annotation strategy essential?

-Because data quality is vital to an AI-based project’s success, AI project teams must create and execute an effective data annotation strategy.
-The strategy must address:
+Because data quality is vital to the success of any AI project, AI teams must create and execute an effective data annotation strategy.
+This strategy must address:

 - Data consistency.
 The data operation team must decide on the best annotation methodology to use for the project.
 Then, all data must be collected and annotated consistently according to those guidelines.